What Makes a Garage Door Hurricane Proof?

 What Is a Hurricane Rated Garage Door?

 What makes a garage door hurricane proof?
 The Florida building code covers the standards for hurricane protection for windows and doors, including the garage.
-According to the code, a hurricane-resistant garage door is simply one that has a certain degree of windproofness.
+According to the code, hurricane resistant garage doors are simply those that have a certain degree of windproofness.
 The amount of windproofness that the door is required to have depends on what part of the state you live in.
 For example, the southern part of the state, Miami-Dade County, is considered a high-velocity region for hurricanes.
 Therefore, the codes have stricter requirements about how much wind resistance they need.

 Should You Leave Your Garage Door Open During a Hurricane?